Extension of Lipschitz maps definable in Hensel minimal structures: Lipschitz extension on the affine line

-Hence and by Corollary~\ref{LEP}, we can assume that $A=C = \bigcup_{\xi} \, C_{\xi}$ is an 0-definable reparametrized open cell; and further, as explained before, that $f: C \to K$ satisfies condition~\ref{risometry}, which means that $f$ is a risometry onto its image.
+is an 0-definable reparametrized open cell; and further, as explained in Section~1, that $f: C \to K$ satisfies condition~\ref{risometry}, which means that $f$ is a risometry onto its image.

-The concept of a 0-definable reparametrized open cell is especially simply on the affine line (and only for dimension $1$).
-Indeed, the set of centers $c_{\xi} \in K$ of $C$ is of course finite, and consists of some $d$ distinct points $\{ c_1,\ldots,c_d \} \subset K$.
+The concept of a 0-definable reparametrized open cell on the affine line is quite simple in comparison with higher dimensions.
+Indeed, the set of centers $c_{\xi} \in K$ of $C$ is finite, and consists of some $d$ distinct points $\{ c_1,\ldots,c_d \} \subset K$.
 Put

 and